victorjavierss/PardotPHPAPI/README.md

 ```

 ### Get API Key
-For getting the api key you should authenticate through the REST service, but with this class you don't have to worry about it ;).
+For getting the api key you should authenticate through the REST service, but with this class you don't have to worry about it ;) (only don't forget to include the LoginAPI class).

 ### Load entity
 An entity is an `prospect`, `opportunity`, `users`, `visit` and a `visitor`, once you have the instance of PardotAPI set what entity you will be working for example: